netresearch/sdk-api-universal-messenger/doc/Basic.md

 underlying API.
 Use the request object together with the desired API endpoint method to call the interface.

 ## Create an API instance
 But first of all you need to create a new API instance.
-You pass the API URL to be called and the API key to this instance.
+You pass the base API URL to be called and the API key to this instance.

 ```php